cytomining/evalzoo/matric/README.md

 curl -L -o cell_health_merged_feature_select.csv.gz $url
 ```

-Then, edit the parameter file `params/params_cellhealth.yaml` to point to the local file:
+Next, edit the parameter file `params/params_cellhealth.yaml` to point to the local file:

 ```yaml
   data_path: "/input"
 ```

+and save it as `params/params_cellhealth_local.yaml` (the parameter file can live anywhere; it doesn't have to be in `params`)

-and run the following command in the R console:
+Then, run the following command in the R console:

 ```r
 setwd("matric")